Open Source · Apple Silicon · Zero Cloud

 curl -s "localhost:7860/synthesize?text=Testing" | afplay -click to copy

 Clone a new voice from a YouTube clip.
-The server auto-discovers new voices on restart.
+Run afterwords reload to load it (no restart needed).

 # Non-interactive (URL, name, start-second)